Cruise Conference Planning For Your Association

 Holland America's Amsterdam

-PLEASE NOTE: To attend the conference or participate in conference events, participants, their families, and guests must book their cruise within the CEI meeting group through Continuing Education, Inc. This ensures our company can provide conference services and complimentary social amenities to all meeting participants and their guests.
+PLEASE NOTE: To attend the conference, participants must book their cruise through Continuing Education, Inc..
+This ensures our company can provide full conference services and complimentary social amenities to all meeting participants and their guests.
+Note also, that participants' family and friends are welcome to book within our group to take advantage of our typically excellent cruise rates.
 Thank you for your cooperation.

 Register your interest and receive a full quote at 800-422-0711 (US/Can) or direct/int'l tel: +1-727-526-1571 or by registering online.